perpetualKid/BrickPi.Uwp/README.md

 The BrickPi should always return version **2**.
 You should always call `GetBrickVersion()` before you configure any sensors, as this resets any sensor information.
 This is due to the fact how the firmware version is queried internally by setting all sensors to a specific (non-existing) sensor type.

 Internally, the BrickPi runs two Arduinos on the board.
-Each Arduino has a tiny blue LED connected, which could be controlled through corresponding GPIO-pins from the RaspBerry Pi.
-Arduino1 Led is controlled through GPIO port 18, corresponding to pin 12 on the RaspBerry Pi 40-pin header, and Arduino2 Led is controlled through GPIO port 27, corresponding to pin 13 on the RaspBerry Pi 40-pin header.
+Each Arduino has a tiny blue LED connected, which can be controlled on corresponding GPIO-pins from the RaspBerry Pi.
+Arduino1 Led is connected to GPIO port 18, corresponding to pin 12 on the RaspBerry Pi 40-pin header, and Arduino2 Led is connected on GPIO port 27, corresponding to pin 13 on the RaspBerry Pi 40-pin header.
 Further details on GPIO pin mappings can be found at the [Raspberry Pi 2 & 3 Pin Mappings](https://developer.microsoft.com/en-us/windows/iot/win10/samples/pinmappingsrpi2) overview.

 To use the LED in code, you can either set the status (ON or OFF) explicitely, or just toggle from current status